 The proposals would ensure appropriate levels of amenity for neighbouring dwellings whilst also providing positive and suitable living conditions for future occupants.
 The proposals would have a positive impact on the character and appearance of the area and are considered to be acceptable in terms of car parking and highway safety.
+While the scale of the development results in an impact on the setting of the heritage asset (scheduled monument - The Moat) this impact equates to less than substantial harm against which is weighed the public benefits of the proposals.
+The development is therefore considered acceptable in this regard.
 Furthermore the proposals are considered to be acceptable in ecological terms and there are a number of necessary and relevant conditions recommended in the event permission is forthcoming which would ensure that any possible impacts of the development are adequately mitigated.